Growth Related Conditions

 Our aim is to initially reduce the pain associated with poor postural control and to then educate and strengthen children in regards to their posture.

 Over 60% of paediatric injuries occur during organised sport whilst more than 20% occur during physical education classes.
 It is therefore imperative to ensure safe exercise principles in children.
-This may include simple things such as warming up, using the correct equipment and hydrating sufficiently.
-It can also include more complex elements such as using the correct technique and minimising excessive biomechanical load on joints and muscles as well as having the necessary conditioning to perform the requirements of the chosen sport.
+This can include elements such as training load management, using the correct technique and minimising excessive biomechanical load on joints and muscles as well as sports specific strength and conditioning.

-At Q Paediatrics our staff can screen your child in relation to their chosen sport(s) and identify any areas which may need some development to ensure safe participation, optimal performance and reducing the likelihood of injuries.
-Individual programs as well as participation in group programs may be utilised to address any weaknesses.
+At Q Paediatrics our team of physiotherapist and exercise physiologists can screen your child in relation to their chosen sport(s) and identify any areas which may need some development to ensure safe participation, optimal performance and reducing the likelihood of injuries.
+Individual programs as well as participation in group programs may be utilised to address any concerns.